WARNING: These guidelines are TENTATIVE

 iocccsize prog.c

-The IOCCC size tool algorithm may be summarized as follows:
+The IOCCC size tool algorithm can be summarized as follows:

 The size tool counts most C reserved words (keyword, secondary, and selected